 Internal-use software.
 The Company capitalizes costs associated with internally developed and/or purchased software systems for internal use that have reached the application development stage.
 Capitalized costs include external direct costs of materials and services utilized in developing or obtaining internal-use software and payroll and payroll-related expenses for employees who are directly associated with and devote time to the internal-use software project.
 Capitalization of such costs begins when the preliminary project stage is complete and ceases no later than the point at which the project is substantially complete and ready for its intended purpose.
 These capitalized costs are amortized on a straight-line basis, generally three years.

-During the years ended December 31, 2018 and December 31, 2017, the Company capitalized \$0.9 million and \$1.1 million, respectively, of its software development costs related to the development of its SaaS offerings.
-During the year ended December 31, 2016, research and development costs capitalized for internal use software was not significant.
+During the years ended December 31, 2019, 2018 and 2017, the Company capitalized \$1.1 million, \$0.9 million and \$1.1 million, respectively, of its software development costs related to the development of its SaaS offerings.